superluminar-io/cdk-hello-world/README.md

 **Questions:**

-- What resources did we create and why?
+- What resources did you create and why?
-- How can you execute the Lambda function?
+- How can you execute the AWS Lambda function?
-- How can you see the log output from the Lambda function?
+- How can you see the log output from the AWS Lambda function?

 ### API Gateway

-In this section we want to create a simple HTTP API to invoke the Lambda function:
+In this section you need to create a basic HTTP API to invoke the AWS Lambda function:

-1. Install the NPM package for API Gateway: `npm i @aws-cdk/aws-apigatewayv2 @aws-cdk/aws-apigatewayv2-integrations`
+1. Install the NPM package for creating an API Gateway with CDK: `npm i @aws-cdk/aws-apigatewayv2 @aws-cdk/aws-apigatewayv2-integrations`
-1. Update `lib/cdk-hello-world-stack.ts`:
+1. Update `./lib/cdk-hello-world-stack.ts`:

    ```typescript
    import * as cdk from "@aws-cdk/core";